Payment Difficulty Assistance

 Contact us on 133 456, we can examine the way you are using power and recommend the most cost effective plan or tariff for your unique usage profile.
 We can also estimate your ongoing usage for the next 12 months.
 There is no fee to do this.

-If you are unable to pay for the power you are consuming, identify which appliances are essential and which appliances are not.
-Only use necessary appliances.
-For example, it is important to keep your fridge plugged in, but non-essential items like gaming consoles and televisions are not essential.
-Limiting the use of non-essential appliances will help you to reduce your ongoing bills faster and get you back on track.
+If you are unable to pay for the power you are consuming, identify which appliances are essential and which appliances are not, and which appliances are costing the most to run.
+Look for ways to reduce your bills and make your home more efficient.
 Let us know if you would like us to conduct an energy audit via telephone or in your home.
 You can call us on 133 456.
+Or see the link below where you can look up some handy energy saving tips.

 We can assist you to set up a payment arrangement or payment plan if you agree to make certain pre-defined payments before or on certain dates: